wiseman-timelord/Chat-Gradio-Gguf/README.md

 "                                                         \/                \/                                        "
 -----------------------------------------------------------------------------------------------------------------------
 ```
-Status: Beta - Testing and bugfixing.
+Status: Alpha - Testing and bugfixing.

 ## Description
 A high-quality chat interface with uses include, Codeing, Rpg Game, Chat, with enhancements, for windows 10 with any GPU on GGUF models.
 Dynamic modes enabling correct, interface and prompts, for relating theme of sessions, With the latest advancements.
 This tool providing local, uncensored, and inference with features that enhance productivity and usability, even a comparable interface, found on premium AI services, or a far in that direction as Gradio will allow.
 The configuration is without options reported to make no difference on most models, ensuring a comprehensive yet streamlined experience.
 Capable of all things possible through simple scripts and awesome libraries and modern GGUF LLMs.